DTel-HQ/dtel/DiscordTel Guide.md

 # Welcome to DiscordTel!
-Want a number?
-Sure, just follow these steps... just invite the bot first..!
+Here's a quick and easy crash course to DiscordTel!

 ## 1. Invite the bot => choose a channel
-Use the link on the homepage to invite it, then choose a channel to register your number in.
+Click [here](https://discordapp.com/oauth2/authorize?client_id=224662505157427200&scope=bot&permissions=84997) to add the bot to your server, then choose a channel to register your number in.

 ## 2. Choose a number
 The current normal prefix is `0301`.
 Before proceeding please think about your preferred number.